mrkmg/PathFinder/Extras/README.md

 Plans for this project include adding more world generation options, 3d worlds, and more configuration for colors and visuals.

+## PathFinder.DocFx

+Generates the API Documentation using DocFx.

 ## SimpleWorld

 A simple map generator for testing the path finding solvers.

 # License

-All projects in Extras are also licenses under the MIT License that PathFinder is licensed under.
+All projects in Extras are also licensed under the MIT License that PathFinder is licensed under.